Woman touching the smooth skin around her mouth after the best treatment for perioral wrinkles.

 What you do every day directly impacts your skin’s health.
 A few small adjustments can make a big difference in preventing perioral wrinkles.
 Quitting smoking is the most impactful change, as it dramatically accelerates skin aging.
 Beyond that, focus on staying well-hydrated by drinking plenty of water and limiting dehydrating drinks like alcohol and caffeine.
 Eating a diet rich in antioxidants from fruits and vegetables helps fight skin damage from the inside out.
 Also, aim for at least seven hours of sleep per night to give your skin time to repair.

-The Role of Sunscreen and Hydration
+The Impact of Diet and Hydration

 If you do only one thing to prevent wrinkles, make it this: wear sunscreen every day.
 Sun exposure is the primary cause of premature aging, breaking down the collagen that keeps your skin firm.
 Apply a broad-spectrum sunscreen with at least SPF 30 to your face and neck every morning, even on cloudy days.
 Don’t forget your lips—using a lip balm with UV protection is essential for preventing vertical lip lines.
 Paired with consistent hydration, this simple habit provides a powerful shield against future damage.

-Professional vs. At-Home: What Really Works?
+Pro vs. At-Home Treatments: What Really Works?

 When it comes to treating wrinkles around the mouth, the options can feel endless.
 You have powerful professional treatments on one side and an entire aisle of at-home products on the other.
 While a solid daily routine is essential, it’s important to understand what at-home care can and can’t do.
 Professional treatments are designed to correct the underlying causes of wrinkles, while at-home products are best for maintaining those results and preventing future damage.
 Let’s break down what really works.